Estonia Company Registration, Expert Business Setup Services

 • How many shareholders and directors can a company have?

-An Estonian company must have at least one founder (shareholder) and one member of the Management Board (director).
-There is no legal maximum on the number of shareholders or directors an entity can have.
+An Estonian company needs at least one founder (shareholder) and one director (Management Board member).
+There is no maximum number of shareholders or directors.

-• What are the requirements to set up a company in Estonia?
+• What are the requirements to start a company in Estonia?

 • How are the activities of Estonian enterprises regulated?

-The activities of companies in Estonia are regulated by the Commercial Code.
-This comprehensive legislation governs all aspects of law, including formation, management, and dissolution.
-The Commercial Code is available in English, providing transparency and clarity for international entrepreneurs looking to start a business in the EU.
+Company activities in Estonia are regulated by the Commercial Code, which covers formation, management, and dissolution.
+The code is available in English, providing transparency for international entrepreneurs.

 Thank you!